SaintHuddini/Pizza-Bella/TESTME.md

 1. Message works and it is shown in the top right corner of the page.
 2. If sometihng added to cart then User can click on "Go to secure checkout" That will led the user to the cart page.
 3. Error messages works and is shown with the toast notification.

+## Bugs found

+1. Order confirmation webhook - Left because, the error was tried to get fixed by me and the excellent support team but somehow didn't still work after many different ways of trying to find solutions.
+A bug that is left to fix in the future.